-During the period May 22, 2005 (inception of first public program) to December 31, 2014, our sponsor sponsored three other public real estate investments programs, all with investment objectives similar to ours but that invest or invested, as applicable, primarily in properties.
-From May 22, 2005 (inception of the first public program) to December 31, 2014, our public programs, which consist of Lightstone I, Lightstone II and Lightstone III, collectively, have raised from approximately 12,800 investors approximately \$440.0 million, which consists of initial and follow-on offering proceeds of \$479.5 million, plus distribution reinvestment plan proceeds, less redemptions and tendered shares.
+During the period May 22, 2005 (inception of first public program) to December 31, 2015, our sponsor sponsored three other public real estate investments programs, all with investment objectives similar to ours but that invest or invested, as applicable, primarily in properties.
+From May 22, 2005 (inception of the first public program) to December 31, 2015, our public programs, which consist of Lightstone II, Lightstone II and Lightstone III, collectively, have raised from approximately 13,802 investors approximately \$476.0 million, which consists of initial and follow-on offering proceeds of \$516.3 million, plus distribution reinvestment plan proceeds, less redemptions and tendered shares.

-During the period from the date of inception of the first program through December 31, 2014, the public programs purchased 85 properties, including interests in joint ventures and entities owning real properties, for an aggregate acquisition cost of approximately \$1.4 billion.
+During the period from January 1, 2006 through December 31, 2015, the public programs purchased 101 properties, including interests in joint ventures and entities owning real properties, for an aggregate acquisition cost of approximately \$1.7 billion.
 These properties were purchased with a combination of offering proceeds, mortgage notes payable, the granting of equity interests and reinvestment of proceeds from dispositions.